German for Business (FLG3615)

 |Duration of Module||Term 1: 11 weeks; Term 2: 11 weeks;|

-German for Business is designed for students who have spent a period of study / work in a country where the language is spoken (such as students on a ‘with European Study' programme) and/or have completed Advanced level courses (FLF3515/3530 or equivalent).
-Please note that this module is NOT appropriate for native speakers of the language.
+The module is appropriate for students who have spent a period of study/work in a country where the language is spoken (such as students on a

 ILO: Module-specific skills